Can you wash dreads?

 What happends if I get head lice?

 Those horrible little bugs, that those of us with dreadlocks fear the most!!
-Well there are a few different techniqes which we have found to be the most effective.
+Well there are a few different techniques which we have found to be the most effective.

-If none of these natural aproaches work or you simply don't have time to see if these work and need quick results, use one of the chemical nit lotions from the chemist but wash well afterward with a good quality natural shampoo just to make sure you get it all out.
+There are natural nit lotions on the market now which I've heard good things about or try using one of the chemical nit lotions from the chemist but wash well afterward with a good quality natural shampoo just to make sure you get it all out.
+You could then try a deep cleanse.

 Can I swim with dreads?